• ABOUT

 Perhaps one of the most jarring parts of this theatrical shift is the cult of the top-tier designer.
 In the quest for the perfect wedding look, brides have become obsessed with a handful of labels whose names carry more weight than the vows themselves.

 The irony is bitter: many of these designers are infamous for treating their non-celebrity customers like dirt.
 We’ve heard the horror stories—brides paying millions for a gown, only to be spoken to condescendingly during fittings, finding out their custom design isn’t custom at all or not even getting the dress that was paid for.
 Some designers reportedly treat these brides like lucky fans who should be grateful to wear their label.
-If a bride is prioritizing a designer who treats her poorly over her own peace of mind, the wedding has officially moved from a celebration of self-love to a performance of status.

 The Hustle for Wedding Invites